 Would you treat someone else the way you treat yourself?

 Did this article help you identify some areas of self doubt?
-How do you overcome yours?
+How did you win the battle against self doubt?

 Thank you for sharing this post with your friends on social media.
 I appreciate you!